Prohibited student actions include, but are not limited to:

 - Violation of College policies on possession or use of illegal drugs, controlled substances, or drug paraphernalia.

-- Tampering with fire safety equipment or intentionally activating a false fire alarm.
+- Tampering with fire safety equipment or intentionally activating a false fire alarm, failure to evacuate during a fire alarm or violation of Residential Life fire safety policies.

 - Illegal or unauthorized possession of firearms, explosives, illegal fireworks or other weapons in violation of the College's policy on weapons and fireworks.
 Knives with blades over 3.5 inches are prohibited.